 After completing this course, the candidate can...

-- Evaluate the appropriateness and application of different methods and processes in research and scholarly development projects
+- evaluate the appropriateness and application of different methods and processes in research and scholarly development projects

-- Contribute to the development of new knowledge, new theories, methods, interpretations and forms of documentation in the field
+- contribute to the development of new knowledge, new theories, methods, interpretations and forms of documentation in the field

-- Formulate problems, plan and carry out research
+- formulate problems, plan and carry out research

-- Critically carry out research and scholarly research work of a high international standard
+- critically carry out research and scholarly research work of a high international standard

-- Assess complex academic issues and challenge established knowledge and practice in the field
+- assess complex academic issues and challenge established knowledge and practice in the field

-- Critically assess measurement of construct
+- critically assess measurement of construct

-- Perform analysis of the quality of measurement
+- perform analysis of the quality of measurement

-- Carry out his/her research with scholarly integrity
+- carry out his/her research with scholarly integrity

-- Critically assess the relationship between problem formulation and research design
+- critically assess the relationship between problem formulation and research design

 Intensive course.
-The course will be conducted as a blend of lections and discussion of selected parts of the course materials, as well as critical evaluations of selected empirical studies.
+The course will be conducted as a blend of lectures and discussion of selected parts of the course materials, as well as critical evaluations of selected empirical studies.
 In addition the participants own research problems will also be addressed.

 Active participation is expected, including discussion of selected parts of the course materials.